ItsWendell/bullmq-workflows/README.md

 # BullMQ Workflows

-> **⚠️ Experimental Release**: This library is in active development.
-APIs may change between versions.
+> **⚠️ Experimental Release**: This library is experimental, APIs may change between versions.
+Use at your own risk.
+Workflow state is persisted in Redis, which is not a durable storage solution and may be lost if misconfigured.

 A TypeScript durable workflow engine built on BullMQ and Redis with support for programmatically defined workflows, nested steps, retries, and comprehensive execution control.
 Inspired by [Cloudflare Workflows](https://developers.cloudflare.com/workflows), it provides a deterministic replay pattern for resilient distributed workflows.